-LaunchMyCareerColorado.org is aimed at helping students and families determine future salaries based on their chosen university, major and industry.
-It lists high-demand areas of employment in the student’s area and a lifestyle calculator, allowing students to see how long it would take in their career path to achieve their financial goals.
+The first of College Measures’ state sites to get off the ground, LaunchMyCareerColorado.org debuted in June, 2016.
+The website is aimed at helping students and families determine future salaries based on their chosen university, major and industry.
+It lists high-demand areas of employment in the student’s area and provides a lifestyle calculator, allowing students to see how long it would take in their career path to achieve their financial goals.

 However, one issue higher education officials have raised about the site is that it does not include data on graduates who have taken jobs in other states.
 For instance, if technology graduates left the state to take lucrative positions in California for Google or Facebook, their incomes would not be included in the data for technology majors, making the information incomplete.

 First rolled out in 2013, the JA Build Your Future app from Junior Achievement USA was updated in February, 2016 to include more careers profiles and fix a glitch that caused some early reviewers to pan the app.